Overview

 let rootURL = URL(string: "http://localhost:3000")!

-with the URL of your Rails app.
+Note that you should replace http://localhost:3000 with the URL of your Rails app.
 Also keep in mind the ! at the end of the URL, it’s a force unwrap operator that will crash the app if the URL is not valid.

-Next up let’s ensure we setup a window and a navigator in the SceneDelegate
+Next up let’s ensure we setup a window and a navigator in the SceneDelegate class:

 class SceneDelegate: UIResponder, UIWindowSceneDelegate {